Preparedness as Hurricane Season Winds Down

-With being in the midst of hurricane season, it is imperative that businesses of all sizes – from small to large quantity generators – are prepared for emergencies caused by high winds, heavy rainfall and flooding.
+Although Atlantic hurricane season simmering down and officially ends Nov.
+30, it is still imperative that businesses of all sizes – from small to large quantity generators – are prepared for emergencies caused by high winds, heavy rainfall and flooding.

 The following tips will help you better prepare to protect your facility’s hazardous waste during extreme weather emergencies.

 In addition to destruction and financial devastation, natural disasters can present communities with significant health, safety and environmental risks, often in the form of hazardous spills and leaks.

 To reduce the risks of injury, review your hazardous waste inventory and ensure proper compliance.

 To know the impact of the storm in your area, rely on reputable websites and tools such as:

 If possible, hazardous waste should be removed prior to the arrival of Tropical Storm Barry or other severe weather.
 Yet, that standard can be nearly impossible when weather is well on its way.
 If your location cannot remove all hazardous waste, please ensure containers are in a secure area and verify proper closure.

 Whenever possible, move hazardous materials and wastes that must remain on-site into higher storage areas and confirm that storage containment such as flammable liquids cabinets are sufficiently closed.

 To avoid reactions in case of a spill, make sure waste is properly segregated.
 Solids and powders can be covered in plastic and secured properly, and the correct lids should be securely fastened on containers.
 Containment areas should be set up and properly cleaned.
 It is also recommended to keep spill kits available and well-stocked.